This post is part of my Cooking 101 Series!

 Is your frosting ready?
 Good.
 Let's start piping those cupcakes!

 Pictured: Roasted Peach Muffins.
 With frosting.
 Cuz I'm cool like that.

 How to Frost a Cupcake Like a Pro:

-The first (and super important!) step to achieving professional-looking cupcakes is to master the art of frosting them.
-I use Wilton equipment for all of my baking and decorating – in my experience, the price and quality just can’t be beat.
+The first (and super-duper important!) step to achieving professional-looking cupcakes is to master the art of frosting them.
+I use Wilton equipment for all of my baking and decorating - in my experience, the price and quality just can't be beat.
+(I've also heard great things about Ateco products, though I've never used them myself).
 I use my favorite Wilton 16 Inch Pastry Bag for all of my cupcake frosting.
-It’s big enough to hold a substantial amount of frosting without being full to the brim (which results in a giant mess/frosting explosion.
+It's big enough to hold a substantial amount of frosting without being full to the brim (which results in a giant mess/frosting explosion.
 No fun).

 To fill the pastry bag, fit it with your pastry tip of choice (I used a Wilton 1M in these photos) and bend the upper half inside-out down over the lower half, like this:

 Hold the bag in your hand at the fold - this will give you the best support when you spoon your frosting into it!
 Attach your frosting tip of choice and you're ready to fill your bag with frosting!
 (I used my vanilla buttercream in these photos).